Sargo-class submarine: Design

-Ships in class
+Boats in class

 Service

 From commissioning until late 1941 the first six Sargos were based first at San Diego, later at Pearl Harbor.
 The last four were sent to the Philippines shortly after commissioning.
 In October 1941, the remaining Sargos and most other newer available submarines were transferred to the Asiatic Fleet in the Philippines as part of a belated effort to reinforce U.S. and Allied forces in Southeast Asia.
 The Japanese occupation of southern Indo-China and the August 1941 American-British-Dutch retaliatory oil embargo had raised international tensions.

 After the Japanese attack on Pearl Harbor on 7 December 1941, the submarines of the Asiatic Fleet were the primary striking force available to Admiral Thomas C. Hart, the fleet's commander.
 He was assigned sixteen Salmons or Sargos; the entirety of both classes.
 Seven Porpoise-class and six S-boats rounded out the force.
 The Japanese did not bomb the Philippines until 10 December 1941, so almost all of the submarines were able to get underway before an attack.
 Sealion and Seadragon were the unlucky exceptions.
 In overhaul at the Cavite Navy Yard, Sealion was damaged beyond repair and was scuttled on 25 December.
 Seadragon, assisted by USS Canopus and USS Pigeon, was able to leave port with emergency repairs and went on to fight for most of the war.

 The Sargo class was very active during the war, sinking 73 ships, including a Japanese submarine.
 Four were lost, including one to "friendly fire".